MADAMULLAC/GAHM/Project Plan.md

 ## Marking Scheme

 ####Basic percentage breakdown
-25% For basically what we had last semester with slight improvements.
+25% For basic game that we had last semester with improvements.

 20% For using python.

-15% for having a good makefile/exe.
+15% For having a good makefile/exe.

 15% Advanced texturing and game design.

-10% for git usage.
+10% For git usage.

-10% for documentation.
+10% For documentation.

 5% Our panache.